caitlynmayers/cyanide-magenta/about.md

 > When I’m not working hard for the money at CapTech, I’m eating at a new restaurant, hanging out with my husband, reading, watching TV and movies, listening to music and podcasts, and working on fun freelance projects.

-I’m lucky enough to be married to [Andrew](http://www.twitter.com/jamayers), an iOS developer at [Mobelux](http://www.mobelux.com).
+I’m lucky enough to be married to [Andrew](http://www.twitter.com/jamayers), an iOS Developer at [Revl](https://revl.com/).
 We live a geeked-out life together, mostly talking about the latest tech thing that has happened.
 I am trying to read more and am addicted to true crime novels, and you can keep up with my reading list and sad progress on [Goodreads](http://www.goodreads.com/user/show/3880836-caitlyn-mayers).
 I’m mostly on [Spotify](https://play.spotify.com/user/1246801664?play=true&utm_source=open.spotify.com&utm_medium=open) these days and create a few cool playlists and listen to some good music every now and then.

 If you’re interested, you can follow me on [Twitter](http://www.twitter.com/caitlynmayers) or drop me a line on the [Contact page](/contact).

 ##### Extra Credit
-I love Call of Duty and Mario Kart, my drink of choice is whiskey, I have two cats: Java and Pixel and I'll eat anything once, but would eat Mexican food all-day long if I could.
+I love Call of Duty and Mario Kart, my drink of choice is whiskey, I have one cat now (RIP Pixel), Java, and I'll eat anything once, but would eat Mexican food all-day long if I could.

 Thanks for stopping by and making it this far.
 You deserve [a treat](https://twitter.com/AwardsDarwin).